Spring history walks and program calendar set

 In addition to the general trends, there are specific sad stories: more houses than you might imagine have had fires (and fire repairs, hence the permit records).
 A couple of homes were actually struck by lightning.
 A fad of game rooms, recreation rooms and wet bars were put in during the 1950s, and even an exercise room way back when.
 Sadly, too frequent removal of trim, built-in shelves and other architectural details in a attempt at modernization (gasp).
 Interesting to note how many wooden front porches were rotting apart by the 1950s, and a spate of concrete porches and steps poured in replacement.

-It’s also clear, when you look at the permits, why Portland’s addressing system was changed in the early 1930s.
+It’s also clear, when you look at the records, why Portland’s addressing system was changed in the early 1930s.
 Some of our homes here in Alameda have had three addresses prior to the Great Renumbering (particularly on NE Bryce Avenue) as numbers had to be skootched over to make room for new houses built on empty lots.
 Let’s just say the original numbering system was less than scientific.
 You can see this on the actual building permits themselves, where one address has been scratched out and the new one written in.
 History in the making.
 It wasn’t scratched out in the example above, but you can clearly see Alameda School’s pre-address change number: 864 Fremont.

 Another observation as we completed the study was just how many homes do not have an original building permit.
 Over the years, for whatever reasons, the City has lost perhaps as many as 20 percent of the original building permits, particularly in the early years.
 For these homes, we have to rely on original plumbing permits which always give the construction date, but can be sketchy with owner and contractor information.

 Regardless, as you handle these permits, some 1,025 in all, you feel time passing through your fingers.
 You see the clerk typists punching in the details.
-You sense the contractors standing in line, waiting at a counter wishing they could be back on the job instead of in the permit office.
+You sense the contractors standing in line, waiting at a counter wishing they could be back on the job site instead of in the permit office.
 You witness the many inspectors and their mostly neat observations, drawings, complaints and even sarcastic remarks in shorthand on the 4 x 6 manila cards.

 And you can’t help but wonder what it will be like 100 years from now when someone wants to research the history of your house.
 What story will your house be able to tell?